 Accidents happen.
 They can result in bodily injury or damage to the property third parties.
 A resulting third party compensation claim can cause large financial losses.
 Accidents that happen in your premises, may result from your employee mistake or be caused by the use of your products.
 Businesses like Malls, Hospitals, Entertainment parks, Restaurants and Hotels carry a significant third-party injury and damages risk owing to large footfall of customers.
 A lift accident or a falling object can cause a damage anywhere to anyone.
-A Commercial General Liability or a General liability can cover contractual liabilities, cross liabilities and vicarious liabilities also.
+Commercial general liability insurance or a commercial general liability policy can cover contractual liabilities, cross liabilities and vicarious liabilities also.

 Bodily Injury or Property damage